andrewg511/Mono-Alphabetic-Decrypter/README.md

 # Mono-Alphabetic-Decrypter
 This code is able to take in ciphertext made by a mono-alphabetic substitution cipher and prints out the key for the cipher.
+This README file is also the report PDF in the repository.

 # 1. Introduction to Code:
 Hello!
 Thank you for reading this document for my code.
 This project decrypts a mono-alphabetic